rehg-lab/pulseimpute/README.md

 This script downloads and extracts the ECG missingness patterns (missing_ecg_{train/val/test}.csv)), PPG missingness patterns (missing_ppg_{train/val/test}.csv)), MIMIC-III ECG data (mimic_ecg_{train/val/test}.npy)), MIMIC-III PPG data (mimic_ppg_{train/val/test}.npy)), and PTB-XL ECG data (ptbxl_ecg.npy)) from the data hosted [here](https://www.dropbox.com/sh/6bygnzzx5t970yx/AAAHsVu9WeVXdQ_c1uBy_WkAa?dl=0) (469.8 MB compressed and 91.5 GB uncompressed)

+## Obtaining Trained Models

-## Get Pre-trained Checkpoints
+### Get Pre-trained Checkpoints

 Download our pre-trained checkpoints and imputed waveforms for each benchmarked models (BDC Transformer, Conv9 Transformer, Vanilla Transformer, DeepMVI, NAOMI, BRITS w/ GAIL, BRITS) for each PulseImpute task (ECG Heart Beat Detection, PPG Heart Beat Detection, ECG Cardiac Pathophysiology Classification) via the following bash script from the ckpts hosted [here](https://www.dropbox.com/sh/u4b7hq98acu7ssj/AADB_9ZrTAHe9hCAmN2Hbdnra?dl=0)

     ./get_ckpts.sh

-## Evaluate Pre-Trained Models on Test Set with Downstream Tasks

-Simply find the config of the model to be tested in their respective config file (e.g. configs/test_transformer_configs.py,  configs/test_brits_configs.py,  configs/test_naomi_configs.py) and in train_imp.py, set the config to that dictionary name to run the imputation model on the test set.

-    python test_imp.py

-## or Re-train from Scratch
+### or Re-train from Scratch

 Simply find the config of the model to be trained in their respective config file (e.g. configs/train_transformer_configs.py,  configs/train_brits_configs.py,  configs/train_naomi_configs.py) and in train_imp.py, set the config to that dictionary name to retrain each model from scratch.

     python train_imp.py

-## Training your own custom model
+### Training your own custom model
 Create the desired model class in models/modelname/modelname.py (See models/lstm/lstm.py for an example of a simple LSTM).
 The training and test methods for the lstm are in models/lstm_model.py.
 Create a corresponding config entry in configs/train_lstm_configs.py and run the training script train_imp.py with this config.

+## Evaluate Trained Models on Test Set with Downstream Tasks

+Simply find the config of the model to be tested in their respective config file (e.g. configs/test_transformer_configs.py,  configs/test_brits_configs.py,  configs/test_naomi_configs.py) and in train_imp.py, set the config to that dictionary name to run the imputation model on the test set.

+    python test_imp.py